Loading...

 (b) How much does it weigh in the air?

-(a) According to Archimedes' law, $200\,{\rm N}$ is the buoyancy force acting on the body which is obtained by the formula below \begin{align*} F_b &= \rho_{water} \times V_{object} \times g \\ \\ 200&=100\times V_{object}\times 10 \\ \\ \Rightarrow V_{object}&=\frac{2}{100}\quad {\rm m^3}\end{align*}
+(a) According to Archimedes' law, $200\,{\rm N}$ is the buoyancy force acting on the body, which can be calculated as follows: \begin{align*} F_b &= \rho_{water} \times V_{object} \times g \\ \\ 200&=100\times V_{object}\times 10 \\ \\ \Rightarrow V_{object}&=\frac{2}{100}\quad {\rm m^3}\end{align*}

-(b) Body's weight, $W=\rho V g$ in air is calculated as \[W=(7800)\left(\frac{2}{100}\right)(10)=1560\,{\rm N}\] Where $V$ is the actual volume of the body.
+(b) The body's weight in air, $W=\rho V g$, is calculated as: \[W=(7800)\left(\frac{2}{100}\right)(10)=1560\,{\rm N}\] Where $V$ is the actual volume of the body.

 As you can see above, one of the main applications of Archimedes' principle is finding the density of an unknown object.